stac-utils/stac-layer/README.md

 const layer = stacLayer(featureCollection);
 layer.on("click", e => {
-  const feature = e.stac;
+  const { type, data } = e.stac;
+  // type is one of "Collection", "Feature", "Assets", or "Asset"
-  // feature is the item that was clicked in the collection });
+  // data is the item that was clicked in the collection });
 ```